Brazil is the motherland of the bright and garish carnivals – incredible costumes, loud music, confetti, and dancing until the deep night!

 Samba is danced to fast and vigorous music with a distinctive rhythm of Brazilian musical instruments.

 We are far from Brazil, so the carnival doesn’t come our way, but in our Samba classes Orange County we are always ready to give a party.
-Join Samba classes and dance with confidence and delight.
 Looking forward to you!
 Let`s get the rhythm movement moving!